 Dutch communication, eh?
 Now, I know what you are thinking.
-As the infamous stereotype goes, just go into every conversation like a bull in a china shop and say whatever you want, bluntly, and as direct as possible.
+As the infamous stereotype goes, just go into every conversation like a bull in a china shop and say whatever you want, as bluntly and direct as possible.
 If people are offended – helaas pindakaas, that is their problem.
 Well, yes.
 But ask yourself this: why is it so often deemed an acceptable approach here?

 Intrigued?
 You should be.

 By the end of this article, you will not just have a clearer idea of effective communication with Nederlanders, but also all cross-cultural communication.
-I’ll be delving into communication styles across cultures, why some countries have entirely different approaches to communication — and how that can create problems.
+We’ll be delving into communication styles across cultures.
+Also, why some countries have entirely different approaches to communication — and how that can create problems.

 Culture, culture, culture

+Firstly, let’s look at you (yes, you).
 You have, largely, been nurtured in harmony with the culture and behaviours of the country that you grew up in, or have had the most exposure to.
-The way that we think, approach tasks, and what we find logical and acceptable, these are all biases from our most familiar culture.
+The way that we think, approach tasks, and what we find logical and acceptable, are all biases from our most familiar culture.

 Low-context vs. high-context cultures

-Cultures are incredibly complex so it’s not so black and white, and there is certainly more than simply exploring low-context and high-context cultural theory.
-But it’s a good place to start.
+Cultures are incredibly complex so it’s not so black and white.
+There is certainly more than simply exploring low-context and high-context cultural theory.
+However, it’s a good place to start.

 General patterns and characteristics are present in cultures which help us put them on a scale, such as this one (an example borrowed from Erin Meyer):